pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  # systemctl restart foreman-proxy
  ```

-Next login into the Satellite console and choose Infrastucture -> Subnets.
+Next login into the Satellite console and make sure that you have Operations Department chosen for the Organization and moline chose for the location.
+Now choose Infrastucture -> Subnets from the side menu.

 ![Infrastucture -> Subnets](/images/sat01.png)